mysql/mysql-connector-nodejs/tut/Getting_Started.md

 ## Getting started:

-The upper userspace layer which will follow the DevAPI.
-This follows quite closely to what other MySQL X connectors, should do but there is an important
+The upper userspace layer which will follow the X DevAPI.
+This follows quite closely to what other X enabled connectors should do, but there is an important
 difference: This connector is asynchronous and returns Promises for all network operations.
 See https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise for basic introduction to JavaScript's Promise.